automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Diabloceratops.md

 # Diabloceratops
-## Description: It looked like a cross between a Triceratops and a Centrosaurus.
+## It looked like a cross between a Triceratops and a Centrosaurus.